How to Become a HAZMAT Truck Driver

 What Types of Materials do HAZMAT Truckers Haul?

-Hazardous materials are divided into nine classes by the federal government.
+The hazardous materials HAZMAT drivers transport are divided into nine classes by the federal government.
 HAZMAT drivers transport a wide assortment of goods:

-All liquid and liquefied gas materials must be transported in a tank vehicle, so such goods require an X endorsement to haul, which is an endorsement above and beyond the H endorsement allowing a driver to transport HAZMAT.
+All liquid and liquefied gas materials must be transported in a tank vehicle, so such goods require an X endorsement to haul.
+This is an endorsement above and beyond the H endorsement allowing a driver to transport HAZMAT.

 Steps to Becoming a HAZMAT Driver